UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 ---

-# Scaling densities by the numbers of observations is possible but not very effective
+## Scaling densities by the numbers of observations is possible but not very effective

-Notes: <br>

 ``` python
 (alt.Chart(movies[:10]).transform_density(